Update: This offer for the Marriott Rewards® Premier Plus Credit Card has expired. Learn more about the current offers here.

 The value in the new IHG Rewards Club Premier Card

 For some people, the IHG® Rewards Club Premier Credit Card may end up being all around more rewarding, and also easier to be approved for.
-This card isn’t subjected to the 5/24 rule, meaning that you’re eligible even if you’ve opened five or more new card accounts in the past 24 months.
-Furthermore, unlike with Marriott, you are eligible for this card even if you have the other version of the IHG Card, which has since been discontinued.
+Unlike with Marriott, you are eligible for this card even if you have the other version of the IHG Card, which has since been discontinued.

 What makes this $89 annual fee card special?

-- It offers a welcome bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months, which is a very achievable spend threshold, plus a further 5,000 points for adding an authorized user and having them make their first purchase within that same timeframe
+- It offers a welcome bonus of 80,000 IHG Rewards Club points after spending $2,000 within the first three months, which is a very achievable spend threshold.

 - It offers an anniversary free night certificate valid at any hotel that retails for up to 40,000 IHG Rewards Club points per night, which covers over 95% of IHG properties